List of Spümcø works

-Spümcø, Inc. is an American animation production company based in Los Angeles, California.
-The studio produced three traditionally animated series, two Flash-animated cartoon series, two music videos, five animated shorts, and a comic book.
+Spümcø, Inc. was an American animation studio based in Los Angeles, California.
+The studio produced three traditionally animated series, two flash animated cartoon series, two music videos, five animated shorts, and a comic book.
 The company also went on to produce content for several animated spots and commercials.
 It has won several awards, including an Annie Award for Best Animated Short Subject, for the Björk music video, "I Miss You".

-On August 11, 1991, The Ren and Stimpy Show premiered on Nickelodeon, and the show would be produced and animated by Spümcø Inc. After creator John Kricfalusi was fired in September 1992, Games Animation took over production after season two had ended, and would continue production for the next three seasons.
+On August 11, 1991, The Ren and Stimpy Show premiered on Nickelodeon, serving as the company's flagship property.
+After the company was fired by Nickelodeon in September 1992, Games Animation took over production, hired most of the company's employees and continued producing the series for three seasons.
 In 2001, 10 years after The Ren and Stimpy Show had premiered, Kricfalusi then created an animated series for Fox Kids in the United States and Teletoon in Canada, The Ripping Friends.
 The series premiered on September 22, 2001, and would last for only one season.
 In 2002, when Kricfalusi received a phone call from Spike (now Paramount Network), he decided to revive Ren & Stimpy in the more adult-oriented series, Ren & Stimpy "Adult Party Cartoon".
 The series premiered on June 1, 2003, with the banned Nickelodeon series' episode, "Man's Best Friend", and a total of three original episodes aired on Spike.
 The show was cancelled in July 2003, one month after it premiered.